albertoRamon/Kylin/KylinWithTableau/README.md

   <img src=./Images/26.png />
 </p>

-We can add sub-totals  by category: Drag and Drop “Meta Categ Name” to “Color”
+To add sub-totals  by category: Drag and Drop “Meta Categ Name” to “Color”
 <p align="center">
   <img src=./Images/27.png />
 </p>

-The result must be similar to:
+The result should be similar to:
 <p align="center">
   <img src=./Images/28.png />
 </p>